Jasonlee8263/startup/README.md

 Note for JavaScript destructuring: I think it's a really simple way to pull out what I want.
 And it's also useful when you have to parse.
 Note for JavaScript regular expressions: I think .text method returns true if there is at least one matching.
 Note for JavaScript rest and spread: I think it's interesting that rest method doesn't work for string.
 There has to be a separate string.
 Note for JavaScript promises: It was interesting to be able to extract different results according to the progress status, the error status, and the completion status through the promise.
+Note for fetch: Fetch is a function that makes it easy to remotely data from other APIs.
+Note for simon service: Express makes use of middleware, which are functions that can be added to the request/response cycle to perform certain tasks.
+And it provides a routing mechanism that makes it easy to handle different HTTP requests.
+And express can let you write the data to another html file.
+I still have a little bit of understanding of middleware, so I think I need to study more.

 # midterm note
 Midterm review
 1. In HTML, what does <div> do?